 Which blister tape works best?

 Obvious question.
 The truth is, there is no consensus on which tape works best.
 Weird, right?
-But I’ll give you some tips in a regardless, based on the qualities of the tape – more on that in a moment.

 Research on the effectiveness of blister prevention taping